Bank Negara Malaysia Increases OPR To 3.00%

-Bank Negara Malaysia’s (BNM) Monetary Policy Committee (MPC) has once again raised the overnight policy rate (OPR) by 25 basis points (bps), raising the OPR to to 2.75% as of Thursday, 3 (November).
+In a surprise move, Bank Negara Malaysia’s (BNM) Monetary Policy Committee (MPC) has once again raised the overnight policy rate (OPR) by 25 basis points (bps), raising the OPR to to 3.00% as of Wednesday, 3 May.

 This brings the ceiling and floor rates of the corridor of the OPR up to 3.25 percent and 2.75 percent, respectively.

 This also marks the first 25bps increase this year, a move which was largely unexpected as BNM had chosen to maintain the rate at the two previous policy meetings.
 This is after back to back increases in 2022 which raise the OPR by 100bps.

 BNM’s Monetary Policy Committee in a statement to the media today said that that headline inflation continued to moderate, but core inflation has persisted above historical averages with downside risks remaining.

 “For the Malaysian economy, latest developments point towards further expansion in economic activity in the first quarter of 2023 after the strong performance in 2022.
 While exports are expected to moderate, growth in 2023 will be driven by domestic demand.

 “Household spending remains resilient, underpinned by better labour market conditions as unemployment continues to decline to pre-pandemic levels.
 The pickup in tourist arrivals is expected to lift tourism-related activities.”
 BNM said in a statement.